Gazzo-gif/Desk-Sharing-Tool/README.md

 # Desk-Sharing-Tool

+To run the porject use `docker-compose up`

 User Interface Login is done.

-npm install react-icons --save to see the icons
+`npm install react-icons --save` to see the icons